SpockBotMC/SpockBot/ReadMe.md

 ##riker

-A client that extends spock (is planned) to provide several useful features such as a pathfinding/movement API, as well as simple facilities like automatic session keep alives
+A client that extends spock (is planned) to provide several useful features such as a pathfinding/movement API, as well as services like automatic session keep alives

 ###Legal